“A long road I must still travel. This is but the beginning.”

 Years later, the old man managed to become one of the most successful mercenaries, offering his services to anyone who can afford them and readily finding empoyment in warbands intent on fighting his former, traitorous comrades.

-Maximilian displays the idiosyncratic gear of a successful mercenary, including a custom leather vest fitted with metal plates worn under the tunic, a master-crafted sword and ceremonial helmet.
+Maximilian displays the idiosyncratic gear of a successful mercenary, including a bulletproof vest, master-crafted sword and ceremonial helmet.